enochii/simple-pointer-analysis/readme.md

   chmod +x run.sh
   ./run.sh bc/test00.bc
   # for steensgard/unification pointer analysis, type
-  ./run.sh bc/test01.bc -steen
+  ./run.sh bc/test00.bc -steen
 ```

 the points-to-graph will output as a ".png" file if you have `graphviz` installed.
-The sample figure:
+The sample figure(steensgard with `test00.c`):

 <img src=./sample-output/ptg.png height=40% width=40%>